TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/BE.rst

       0:
          Default: Do not lock Backend User sessions to their IP address at all
       1:
-         Use the first part of the editors IPv4 address (e.g. "192.") as part of the session locking of Backend Users
+         Use the first part of the editors IPv4 address (for example "192.") as part of the session locking of Backend Users
       2:
-         Use the first two parts of the editors IPv4 address (e.g. "192.168") as part of the session locking of Backend Users
+         Use the first two parts of the editors IPv4 address (for example "192.168") as part of the session locking of Backend Users
       3:
-         Use the first three parts of the editors IPv4 address (e.g. "192.168.13") as part of the session locking of Backend Users
+         Use the first three parts of the editors IPv4 address (for example "192.168.13") as part of the session locking of Backend Users
       4:
-         Use the editors full IPv4 address (e.g. "192.168.13.84") as part of the session locking of Backend Users (highest security)
+         Use the editors full IPv4 address (for example "192.168.13.84") as part of the session locking of Backend Users (highest security)

    Session IP locking for backend users.
-See <a href="#FE-lockIP">[FE][lockIP]</a> for details.
+See :ref:`[FE][lockIP]<typo3ConfVars_fe_lockIP>` for details.

 .. index::
    TYPO3_CONF_VARS BE; lockIPv6